Trevélez, The Village of Ham!

-- Trevélez to Mount Mulhacen - The trek to Mulhacén (3479 meters above sea level) is a two-day round-trip climb from Trevélez with an overnight stop at a mountain refuge (2,500m) in route.
-The refuge can also be reached by leaving from the town of Capileira where the hike is also 1-2 hours shorter.
+- Trevélez to Mount Mulhacen - The trek to Mulhacén (3479 meters above sea level) is a two-day round-trip climb from Trevélez with an overnight stop at a mountain refuge (2,500m) en route.
+The refuge can also be reached by leaving from the town of Capileira where the hike is 1-2 hours shorter.

 Another shorter option to Mulhacén, if you don't have two days, is to catch a bus from Capileira to a second starting point (Mirador de Trevélez (2,700m)), reducing the climb to half a day.